-Please note that until further notice the Museum site will represent the situation as on the day before the fire: we will updating the pages as the salvage operation progresses and we are able to release more information about what has been recovered or confirmed as having been destroyed.
+Until further notice, the Museum pages will represent the situation as on the day before the fire.
+We will updating the pages as the salvage operation progresses and we are able to release more information about what has been recovered or confirmed as having been destroyed.

 Please note that the regimental collection of historic documents, books and photograph albums has now been transferred to the Surrey History Centre.

 The Surrey History Centre will now be dealing with research enquiries relating to The Queen's Royal, East Surrey and Queen's Royal Surrey Regiments (2nd, 31st and 70th Foot).
 The Collection is also available for public consultation.

 For further information please contact:-

 Surrey History Centre

 The Museum’s administrative functions continue to operate from an office in the Surrey History Centre (correspondence should be marked ‘Surrey Infantry Museum’ and sent to the address above).
 The Museum office can be contacted directly by personal visit, telephone or email.